- Describe the roles that Hox genes play in development

-While there are a great many genes that play roles in the morphological development of an animal, what makes Hox genes so powerful is that they serve as master control genes that can turn on or off large numbers of other genes.
-Hox genes do this by coding transcription factors that control the expression of numerous other genes.
-Hox genes are homologous in the animal kingdom, that is, the genetic sequences of Hox genes and their positions on chromosomes are remarkably similar across most animals because of their presence in a common ancestor, from worms to flies, mice, and humans (Figure 1).
+While there are a great many genes that play roles in the morphological development of an animal, including other homeobox-containing genes, what makes Hox genes so powerful is that they serve as “master control genes” that can turn on or off large numbers of other genes.
+Hox genes do this by encoding transcription factors that control the expression of numerous other genes.
+Hox genes are homologous across the animal kingdom, that is, the genetic sequences of Hox genes and their positions on chromosomes are remarkably similar across most animals because of their presence in a common ancestor, from worms to flies, mice, and humans (Figure 1).

 Hox genes are highly conserved genes encoding transcription factors that determine the course of embryonic development in animals.
 In vertebrates, the genes have been duplicated into four clusters: Hox-A, Hox-B, Hox-C, and Hox-D. Genes within these clusters are expressed in certain body segments at certain stages of development.

-One of the contributions to increased animal body complexity is that Hox genes have undergone at least two duplication events during animal evolution, with the additional genes allowing for more complex body types to evolve.
+In addition, the order of the genes reflects the anterior-posterior axis of the animal’s body.
+One of the contributions to increased animal body complexity is that Hox genes have undergone at least two and perhaps as many as four duplication events during animal evolution, with the additional genes allowing for more complex body types to evolve.
+All vertebrates have four (or more) sets of Hox genes, while invertebrates have only one set.

 If a Hox 13 gene in a mouse was replaced with a Hox 1 gene, how might this alter animal development?